Dental Bonding

 Gum Contouring: When excess gum tissue interferes with the look of the smile (gummy grin), gum contouring or gum reshaping surgery may be performed to remove or reshape the gum tissue and enhance the smile's balance and symmetry.

 Dental bridges are dental restorations that restore one or more missing teeth by attaching prosthetic teeth (pontics) to nearby natural teeth or dental implants.
-They can be used instead of dental bonding to restore function and aesthetics in the case of lost teeth.
+They can be used instead of restore function and aesthetics in the case of lost teeth.

 How long does Dental Bonding last?

-The lifetime of dental bonding is determined by a number of factors, including the bonding's placement, the patient's oral hygiene practices, and lifestyle factors such as nutrition and behaviors like teeth grinding or biting on hard items.
-Dental bonding can last anywhere from 3 to 10 years before requiring repair or replacement.
+The lifetime is determined by a number of factors, including the bonding's placement, the patient's oral hygiene practices, and lifestyle factors such as nutrition and behaviors like teeth grinding or biting on hard items.
+Can last anywhere from 3 to 10 years before requiring repair or replacement.

 Frequently asked questions about Dental Bonding